SaaS vs Cloud Computing: What Canadian Businesses Need to Know in 2026

 Implementation and Labour

-SaaS requires minimal setup; you typically gain access within hours.
+SaaS requires minimal setup; you’ll typically gain access within hours.
 There’s no implementation labour for your IT team.
 Cloud infrastructure demands significant upfront configuration, testing, and optimization before it’s production-ready.
 Most organizations use an MSP or hire cloud engineers to handle this.
-The labour costs difference is substantial: SaaS has low labour costs but high subscription costs; cloud infrastructure has low subscription costs but high labour costs.
+The labour cost difference is substantial: SaaS has low labour costs but high subscription costs; cloud infrastructure has low subscription costs but high labour costs.
 Your choice depends on whether your team has cloud expertise or would rather outsource that responsibility.
+If you’re weighing these trade-offs against a cloud migration, it’s worth mapping the hidden costs before you commit.

 Vendor Lock-In and Portability